• +44 7897 053596

 Literature Review

-The study of Grover and Dasgupta (2019) highlights that digital marketing in this day and age is considered the key factor in influencing product sales.
-Similarly, according to the study by Shaw (2018) brands often use different digital marketing strategies and methods to attract customers and create brand loyalty among them.
-Among different aspects of DM, SMM and content creation are the most effective techniques used to attract customers Kannan (2017).
-According to the study by Ashley and Tuten (2015) buying behaviour of consumers can be subjected to different social media channels.
+The study by Grover and Dasgupta (2019) highlights that digital marketing is critical in influencing product sales today.
+Similarly, according to the study by Shaw (2018), brands often use different digital marketing strategies and methods to attract customers and create brand loyalty among them.
+Among various aspects of DM, SMM and content creation are the most effective techniques used to attract customers Kannan (2017).
+According to the study by Ashley and Tuten (2015), consumers' buying behaviour can be subjected to different social media channels.
 Various brands now offer shopping services on social media websites such as Facebook and Instagram (Zhu and Chen, 2015).
-Companies and brands use social websites to attract customers by creating engaging content in the form of videos, podcasts, images, and online surveys.
-A study by Alalwan et al. (2017) mentions that by marketing their products on different social media channels brands can reach a diverse range of customers and consumers across the globe.
-As per the study by Dahl (2018), social media has a strong global reach and brands are using different approaches to capitalise on the medium.
-However, the study of Stephen (2016) argues that even though social media is a competent tool to attract customers, consumers often get influenced by their buying processes.
-Furthermore, the study of De Mooij (2019) also states that consumer buying behaviour is often influenced by experiences gained from their environments.
-A study by Murphy and Dweck (2016) states that purchasing behaviour of consumers is based on their emotions and reasoning.
-The economic situation of a country or a market is more likely to influence the purchasing behaviour of consumers.
-The study of Taufique et al. (2016) suggests that in a positive economic environment consumers are more confident in their buying and purchasing decisions.
-Similarly, personal preferences, values, likes, and dislikes are also key factor that influences buying behaviour of consumers.
-According to the study by Godey et al. (2016), social media campaigns and content might influence purchasing behaviour, but likes and dislikes are more influential in determining the buying processes.
+Companies and brands use social websites to attract customers by creating engaging content in videos, podcasts, images, and online surveys.
+A study by Alalwan et al. (2017) mentions that brands can reach a diverse range of customers and consumers across the globe by marketing their products on different social media channels.
+As per the study by Dahl (2018), social media has a substantial global reach, and brands are using different approaches to capitalise on the medium.

 Methodology